FlowerStar86/ConvoBuddy/README.md

 - Tested the app using different inputs and languages
 - Identified issues with language consistency and response quality
 - Improved prompts to make responses clearer and more accurate
 - Enhanced overall user experience through testing and iteration

+# Day 5:
+- Fixed issues from Day 3 and Day 4 (levels and speech recognition)
+- Improved level system and made it more balanced for beginners
+- Upgraded levels to CEFR structure (A1–C2) across all languages
+- Added short tests (5–10 questions) when users move to a new level
+- Added user personalization (name, interests, avatars)
+- Added AI personality modes (friendly mode and teacher mode)
+- Improved language system (choose app language + learning language)
+- Added voice recorder before sending messages
+- Improved overall user experience and app flow